 The seed is very small.
 In fact, it resembles dust.
-While this is a very hardy little perennial, you must realize that it cannot tolerate the freeze thaw cycle during germination.
+While this is a very hardy little perennial, you must realize that it cannot tolerate the freeze-thaw cycle during germination.
 Being from South Africa, it needs to be planted during warm weather.

 Wait to sow your seeds until after the final hard frost.
 Late spring is the best time to plant Hardy Ice Plant.
 The seeds will germinate very quickly and bloom before the end of the summer.

 If you live in a colder region, you should start the seeds indoors and plant your seedlings outside in early summer.
-They will need to be fully established in order to make it through the first winter.
+They will need to be fully established to make it through the first winter.